t-ibm/ghiro/modules/contract/README.md

 its functions.

 ###### Build-Time Approach
-With this approach the Solidity sources are compiled during build-time and then the BIN and ABI results are picked up by the run-time.
+With this approach the Solidity sources are compiled during build-time and then the `*.bin` and `*.abi` results are picked up by the run-time.
 ````
 $ ./gradlew :modules:ghiro-contract:solc